crossplane/crossplane/design/one-pager-composition-environment.md

 See https://github.com/crossplane/crossplane/issues/1770 for details.

-However, the security issues mentioned in [Patch from any Object](#patch-from-any-object) would occure here as well.
+However, the security issues mentioned in [Patch from any Object](#patch-from-any-object) would occur here as well.
 One could potentially use a managed resource to extract data from a secret within another namespace.